 Credit Quality Description Pass This indicates that timely repayment of the outstanding asset is not in (Rating: 1 doubt.
 Repayment is prompt and the asset does not exhibit potential to 14) weakness in repayment capability, business, cash flows or financial position of the counterparty.
 Special This indicates that the asset exhibits potential weaknesses that, if not mention corrected in a timely manner, may adversely affect repayment by the (Rating:15 counterparty at a future date, and warrant close attention or special to16) monitoring.
 The counterparty shall be classified as "SPECIAL MENTION" if the past due status (of interest/coupon payment) or excess of overdraft facility has been over 30 days but not more than 90 days.
-Sub- This indicates that the asset exhibits definable weaknesses, either in respect of the business, cash flow or financial position of the (Rating:17) 1 counterparty, with obvious problems in solvency, is unable to pay principal and interest in full amount by totally relying on normal operating income.
+Sub- This indicates that the asset exhibits definable weaknesses, either in respect of the business, cash flow or financial position of the (Rating:17) counterparty that may jeopardise repayment on existing terms.
+The counterparty, with obvious problems in solvency, is unable to pay principal and interest in full amount by totally relying on normal operating income.
 Certain loss may occur even if guarantee is executed.
-The counterparty is justified to be classified as "SUBSTANDARD" if the past due status (of interest/coupon payment) or excess of overdraft D 144 1 facility has been over 90 days.
-Doubtful This indicates that the outstanding asset exhibits more severe (Rating:18) the prospect of full recovery of the outstanding asset is questionable and the prospect of a loss is high, but the exact amount remains undeterminable as yet.
-The counterparty shall be classified as "DOUBTFUL" if the past due status (of interest/coupon payment) or Loss excess of overdraft facility has been over 180 days.
-The principal and interest of credit assets cannot be recovered or only a (Nating.
-19) small part can be recovered after taking all possible measures or going through all necessary legal proceedings.
-This should be viewed as a transitional category for facilities which have been identified as requiring write off during the current reporting period. write on during the current reporting period.
+The counterparty is justified to be classified as "SUBSTANDARD" if the past due status (of interest/coupon payment) or excess of overdraft facility has been over 90 days.
+Doubtful This indicates that the outstanding asset exhibits more severe (Rating:18) weaknesses than those in a "SUBSTANDARD" credit facility, such that the prospect of full recovery of the outstanding asset is questionable and the prospect of a loss is high, but the exact amount remains undeterminable as yet.
+The counterparty shall be classified as "DOUBTFUL" if the past due status (of interest/coupon payment) or excess of overdraft facility has been over 180 days.
+Loss The principal and interest of credit assets cannot be recovered or only a (Rating:19) small part can be recovered after taking all possible measures or going through all necessary legal proceedings.
+This should be viewed as a transitional category for facilities which have been identified as requiring write off during the current reporting period.